gaigemcmichael/CSE5911-Eviction/docs/_posts/2025-03-04-developer-manual.markdown

 *   **database.yml:** Connects the local database with the Rails application.

-*   **schema.rb:** Remains in sync with the local database to leverage Rails’ MVC structure effectively.
+*   **schema.rb:** Remains in sync with the local database to effectively leverage Rails’ MVC structure.

+*   **application.rb** contains much of the application's necessary configuration.

 ## Running the Application